wordsforthewise/nate-g/_posts/2016-04-17-market-demand-grow-box.md

 ![adjusted users](/images/colorado market share/adjusted users.jpg){: .center-image }

-There are about 200,000 people in Colorado who use marijuana on a daily basis, and they consume about 1 pound per year.
-I'm really curious to know the demographics of these people, and if there are many successful people in that crowd, or people with high incomes.
+There are (probably) about 200,000 people in Colorado who use marijuana on a daily basis, and they consume about 1 pound per year.
+I'm really curious to know the demographics of these people, and if there are many successful and/or intelligent people in that crowd, and what the distribution of incomes of that crowd looks like.
 Right now it's hard to say what this average daily user looks like.
-I'd guess mostly male and an average income level.
+I'd guess mostly male and an average to low income level.

 ![usage table](/images/colorado market share/usage table.jpg){: .center-image }